 Step 1: Prepare Carrots

 Whether you are using whole carrots, thin sliced carrots or baby carrots, you will want to wash them first.
-Then if needed, peel and cut the carrots into smaller 1-inch pieces.
+Then if needed, trim ends of carrots, peel, and cut the carrots into smaller 1-inch pieces.

 If you want to avoid the peeling/cutting part, opt for baby carrots, or get ready sliced and peeled carrots from your grocery store.
 They take some work out of this.